andrew-fowler/cypress-info/PITCHME.md

 +++

-- Doesn't support GRID architecture / Saucelabs
-  - Isn't really a huge deal, except for parallelization loss

-+++

 - Doesn't support xpath
   - So existing xpaths will need to be converted to css selectors or similar, may require markup modification for unlocatable elements

 +++

-- Doesn't support parallelization (unless you pay, and then only in CI)
+- Doesn't support parallelization
-  - But its primarily a local tool, so that's not a huge loss
+  - Which means execution costs are linearly proportional to test count, which limits scalability

 +++